MikeOfZen/Tactical-CAiR/README.md

 To start the ventilator valve enter iTime,bMin (e.g. 1,12)
  ```

-- The various functions of the ventolator system can be switched on/off using serial commands
+- The various functions of the ventilator system can be switched on/off using serial commands
 - Enter a serial command by typing the command into the top text box of the Arduino monitor and click send or press ENTER
-- If you want to start the ventilator valave cycle enter the Inhilation Time and Beats Per Minute (e.g. 1,12)
+- If you want to start the ventilator valve cycle enter the Inhalation Time and Beats Per Minute (e.g. 1,12)
 - If you want to start the manometer probes type "start probe"
-- If you wnat to start audible alamrs type "start alarm"
+- If you want to start audible alarms type "start alarm"
 - If you want to monitor the analog value of a probe set STREAM_PROBE_READING to 1 and C_PROBE_NO to the probe number (0-3) where 0=M_PIN1, 1=M_PIN2 etc... and use command "start probe"